protectivedad/a2107a-f-mediatek/README.md

-# a2107a-f-mediatek
+# a2107a-f_kernel_src
-IdeaPad A2107A-F mediatek source
+IdeaPad A2107A-F kernel source